 As a working Mission, we are a spiritual and historic site and take great care to maintain an environment consistent with our spiritual beliefs and desire to preserve the Mission architecture and grounds.
 While we try to accommodate the needs of photographers, we reserve the right to stop anyone, for any reason, to stop photographing at the Mission.

 We love the beauty of our Mission and are happy to have you commemorate your experience with photos.
 Here is what we allow:

 Personal, individual or small group photography and videography is allowed by visitors in the front of the Mission, inside the historic church and in the museum so long as pathways aren’t restricted, other visitors aren’t disturbed and tripods and reflective materials aren’t used.

-Personal Photography and videography is also allowed in our beautiful cemetery as long as it is for personal consumption only and does not include photographing services that you are not a part of or disturbs other parties praying or visiting in the cemetery.
+Personal Photography and videography are also allowed in our beautiful cemetery as long as it is for personal use only and does not include photographing services that you are not a part of or disturbing other parties praying or visiting in the cemetery.

 What Is Restricted